himanshug9119/guptasitapur489/README.md

 - 👋 Hi, I’m @Himanshugupta489
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning C programming language
+- 🌱 I learnt C and currently learning c++ programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me my contact no. is 9918330266 , and my e mail is guptasitapur489@gmail.com